Liability car insurance is so important that 48 states require it.

 In our research, Progressive auto insurance also performed well across multiple categories.
 Drivers are generally happy with their experiences with the company and the prices they pay.
 And if you’re into technology, Progressive is the one for you.

 Progressive’s Snapshot program tracks your driving and can show you how your skills improve over time.
 Plus, it doles out some hefty discounts to the best drivers.
 Also, Progressive’s quote comparison tool and Name Your Price® tool make shopping for insurance a bit easier.
+To learn more, read our full Progressive auto insurance review.

-FAQs About Liability Auto Insurance
+FAQ About Liability Car Insurance

 Does liability car insurance cover my car if someone hits me?